 2020 AHEGS Update

-As you may know, UNSW has been reviewing the AHEGS Recognition system for the last year, and Arc has been working closely with them to advocate for a simpler system that recognises more kinds of Club involvement.
+UNSW Advantage reviewed the AHEGS Recognition system in 2020, and Arc Clubs was also working closely with them to advocate for a simpler system that recognises more kinds of Club involvement.

 This isn’t the only big change though - anyone participating in an eligible Club-run program will now also be able to receive AHEGS Recognition!
 Clubs can apply to have their program become AHEGS Recognised, so participants in the program will receive the recognition they deserve for all of their hard work and dedication.
 This is separate from your Club’s recognition, so even if your Club is not AHEGS approved you can still apply to have your program approved.